effi-ofer/edge-mc/test/e2e/ginkgo/README.md

 1. Object cleaning for services
 1. Resiliency testing - killing kubestellar manager on the WDS
 1. Resiliency testing - killing kubeflex
-1. Resiliency testing - killing both kubestellar and kubeflex
+1. Resiliency testing - killing both kubestellar as well as kubeflex

 ## Running the tests
 To install Ginkgo, follow the instructions in [Ginkgo's getting started](https://onsi.github.io/ginkgo/#getting-started).